shangsuru/blog/content/posts/codeql/index.md

 Fig.6 - Vulnerable Login
 </p>

-In Figure 6, you can see the exploitation of this simple SQL injection vulnerability in the Login functionality of the OWASP juice shop.
+In Figure 6, you can see the exploitation of a SQL injection vulnerability in the login functionality of the OWASP juice shop.
 Inside the email form input, we close the input string and append "--" to start a comment in SQLite syntax, causing the query to not check the password when querying for the user to log in.

 To get started writing the query, we need to setup CodeQL.
 The easiest way to do this, is to install the CodeQL extension for VS Code and clone the Github repository containing the [starter workspace](https://github.com/github/vscode-codeql-starter) that contains CodeQL libraries and queries for all supported languages.
 This is where we can write queries for testing purposes.
 Using the extension, we add a CodeQL database.
-In our case we just have to provide it with the Github repository link of OWASP Juice Shop and we are good to go!
+In our case, we just have to provide it with the Github repository link of OWASP Juice Shop and we are good to go!

 Analyzing the code, we first identify the source and sink of the vulnerability (see Figure 7):